DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

     except:
       * SSH server
       * standard system utilities<br>

-  * This means no graphical interface, just command line.
+This linux will have no graphical interface, just command line.

 # SSH